hoangsonww/SymptomSync-Health-App/README.md

 # SymptomSync

+Build with patient care in mind, SymptomSync is a web application designed to help users manage their health and wellness.
+It provides a comprehensive dashboard for tracking medications, appointments, and health logs, all while ensuring real-time synchronization across devices.
+With features like medication reminders, appointment tracking, and an AI-powered chatbot, SymptomSync empowers users to take control of their health journey.

-> Developed by Caroline Bryan, Kathryn Brown, David Nguyen, and Erica Ocbu for COMP 426: Modern Web Programming at UNC–Chapel Hill.
+> Developed by David Nguyen, Erica Ocbu, Caroline Bryan, and Kathryn Brown for COMP 426: Modern Web Programming at UNC–Chapel Hill.

 ![TypeScript](https://img.shields.io/badge/-TypeScript-05122A?style=flat&logo=typescript)
 ![Next.js](https://img.shields.io/badge/-Next.js-05122A?style=flat&logo=nextdotjs)